rzheng95/ExplorientBookingSystem/README.md

 This program is written in Angular and is using Firebase as backend which includes storage, hosting, and authentication.

+This web application is still under development.
+It is not a completed application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.

 ## Development server